 - Now keep editing Spanish parts to translate into your language with a text editor

 NOTE: When editing existing skill yaml files, do not change the skill IDs since you are just editing existing courses.
-If you change skill IDs it may create issues.
-New skill IDs are only needed in case if you create new skills.
+If you change skill IDs, it may create issues.
+New skill IDs are only needed if you create new skills.

 When you are done, you can continue to the pull request section to submit the changes.